Check out our list of the top 10 small cars to lease or buy that are fun to drive, cheap to run, and packed with tech.

 Granted, there isn't much room inside and the boot is small, but the interior is lovely, with cool design, pleasant materials and lots of kit.
 The latest electric MINI has a much longer range than previous efforts, too, so it's a more realistic proposition for more people.

-"With a very useable electric range, an affordable price tag and a long list of standard equipment, and the MINI Cooper Electric is an excellent all-round package"
+"With a very useable electric range, an affordable price tag and a long list of standard equipment, the MINI Cooper Electric is an excellent all-round package"

 Antony Ingram, Contributor